RouteKonnect/cvat/README.md

 > Note: 2gb of ram was not enough to build cvat_ui

+## Hosting Reminders

+Edit the docker-compose.deploy.yml ALLOWED_HOSTS to include the host ip If hosting in AWS Lightsail add the networking rule for the 8080 port

 ## Finally

 ```
 docker-compose -f docker-compose.deploy.yml up -d
 ```